ChenYW68/SpatiotemporalCRTs/README.md

 # Estimating Direct and Indirect Treatment Effects in Spacetime-Dependent CRTs

-This Github page provides code and data for reproducing the results in the manuscript:``Estimating Direct and Indirect Treatment Effects and Ranking Treatment Regimens in Spacetime Dependent Cluster Randomized Trials: A Schistosomiasis Case Study'' by Y. Chen, X. Wen, F. Luo, Y. Yang, and Y. Shen.
+This Github page provides code and data for reproducing the results in the manuscript:``Identifying Optimal Schistosomiasis Treatment Sequences for Mass Drug Administration Using Direct and Indirect Effects in Spatiotemporal Trials'' by Y. Chen, X. Wen, F. Luo, Y. Yang, and Y. Shen.

 ## Datasets of schistosomiasis from the SCORE project
 Schistosomiasis, a neglected tropical parasitic disease, is prevalent in Africa, South America, and Asia − especially in rural areas with poor socioeconomic conditions (Hong et al., 2022) − with cases reported in more than 70 countries (World Health Organization, 2022).
 In 2021 alone, at least 251 million people required preventive treatment (World Health Organization, 2023).
 Global efforts to control morbidity have primarily focused on preventive chemotherapy using praziquantel (PZQ), typically delivered through Mass Drug Administration (MDA) via School-Based Treatment (SBT) or Community-Wide Treatment (CWT).
 To systematically evaluate and compare the two treatment strategies, the Schistosomiasis Consortium for Operational Research and Evaluation (SCORE) conducted a five-year cluster randomized trial (CRT) across multiple countries.
 This data can be downloaded via [SCORE](https://clinepidb.org/ce/app/workspace/analyses/DS_d6a1141fbf/new).
 Data description is as follows: